You might think it’s important to try to network with everyone, but quality is more important than quantity.

 - Write an email (and/or a written thank you) after meeting with someone.
 This gesture will not go unnoticed!
 It’s so rare to get actual mail anymore, that it’s sometimes nicer to send a printed card.

 - Communicate through their preferred communication medium.
 Does someone prefer talking on the phone, using email, text, or fax?
 Keep a note about which method, and follow up using that method!
 The easier it is to communicate to say “hi”, the more likely your relationship will grow.

 - Give out holiday gifts.
 It’s a nice gesture to say happy holidays once a year.
 A bottle of wine or a box of chocolates is always appreciated.
 If you’d rather stay away from material gestures, you could always donate to a charity in someone else’s name.
 If you can’t afford to spend a lot of money, an annual holiday card is also a great idea.
 However, remember that there are many holidays to consider in December!

-Learn all about mistakes that I made when starting out: 10 Mistakes Professionals Make in Private Practice.
-Enter your name and email below.
+Learn all about mistakes that I made when starting out, download my FREE resource on the Top 10 Mistakes Professionals Make in Private Practice.

 Jennifer McGurk, RDN, CDN, CDE, CEDRD is a Registered Dietitian Nutritionist whose mission is to help dietitians Be the Dietitian you were Meant to Be.
 She is an expert in the field of eating disorders and also supervises other Registered Dietitians as an iaedp approved supervisor.
 She is the owner of Eat With Knowledge in Nyack, NY and leads a team of dietitians who support the philosophy, “Feel fabulous about food!”

 Download her FREE resource on the top 10 mistakes professionals make in private practice.